SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 If it’s a large enough piece of space junk, he added, “you’ve got a several-ton object burning up in the atmosphere and there’s some small chance that some of the denser chunks of it don’t melt entirely, but survive and then hit the ground.”

-In this case, “Most of it will have melted and burnt up in the upper atmosphere,” said McDowell.
+In this case, “Most of it will have melted and burned up in the upper atmosphere,” McDowell said.
 “It was heading over sort of the Tacoma area, heading east … By the time that it really hit the ground it will be very small amounts of metal scattered over a 100-mile track near the Montana/Canada border, I would say, in the mountains.”

 He said there’s no record of anyone being hit by space debris and that the chances of it happening are generally thought to be low.